Free Museums & Monuments in Paris for Under-26 EU Citizens (2026 Guide)

 Paris may be one of the most visited (and expensive) cities in the world, but if you’re under 26 and have a European passport or residency, you’re in luck: the city opens its cultural treasures to you for free.
 From world-famous masterpieces to historic monuments that shaped France’s history, you can show your ID at the ticket counter and receive a free ticket that grants you access to centuries of art, history, and architecture without spending a cent.

 This guide is all about helping young travelers unlock the magic of Paris—while keeping their wallets closed.
+Discover free museums and monuments in Paris for under 26 EU citizens.
+Discover free museums and monuments in Paris for under 26 EU citizens:

 Free Museums for Under-26 EU Citizens